 contact Human Rights or Social Affairs Committee of the Parliament to suggest a hearing on the EDRA ; the PETITIONS committee will have a hearing and the EDF President will speak- it will be online.

-Send an email to EDF members to ask them to lobby their member state focal points in advance of the Disability High Level Group – this has been done, members in Portugal, Spain ad Malta have written to their focal points.
-Albert will share the French version of the letter.
-Ana pointed out that the representation in the DHLG is unclear and EDF should exquire as to who represents civil society.
+Send an email to EDF members to ask them to lobby their member state focal points in advance of the Disability High Level Group – this has been done, members in Portugal, Spain and Malta have written to their focal points.
+Albert will share the French version of the letter they sent.
+Ana pointed out that the representation in the DHLG is unclear and EDF should enquire as to who represents civil society and what criteria are used to determine representation.

 Put the EDRA on the agenda of the Board with the EC asked to present it; this has been done.